aws/aws-cdk/packages/@aws-cdk/aws-servicecatalogappregistry/README.md

 ## Associations

 You associate your appregistry application with attribute groups and resources.
-Resources are Cloudformation stacks that you can associate to application to group relevant stacks together to enable metadata rich insights into your applications and resources.
+Resources are CloudFormation stacks that you can associate to application to group relevant stacks together to enable metadata rich insights into your applications and resources.
 A Cloudformation stack can only be associated with one application.
-If a stack is associated with multiple applications in your app or is already associated with one cdk will fail at deploy time.
+If a stack is associated with multiple applications in your app or is already associated with one, CDK will fail at deploy time.

 ### Associating application with an attribute group